 If you are experiencing any problems with your Comcast internet connection, the suggestions below may provide some assistance with identifying and potentially resolving the issue.
 If you are still experiencing any connection issues after following these suggestions, please start a new topic on the forums.

-Check if there is an outage
+Check if there is a service interruption

 Recent changes in your service

-If you recently changed any of your Comcast services or had your service recently installed, verify with a Comcast representative that there are no provisioning or modem registration issues on your account.
+If you recently changed any of your Comcast services or had your service recently installed, verify with a Comcast representative that there are no provisioning or registration issues on your account.

 Check your signal levels